paulosuzart/paulosuzart.github.io/_posts/2016-12-11-one-year-as-remoter.md

 Bring your own tasks doesn't work
 ---

-We are sometimes tempted to let people record their job using tools like asana and trello by themselves.
+We are sometimes tempted to let people record their job using tools like Asana and Trello by themselves.
 Well, they won't.
 And if you have a minimal clear specification for a project, open the tasks/issues yourself and make the team go through each taks until the project is delivered.

 Previously creatting tasks give people a sense of compromise and mission!